use-ink/ink-alliance/README.md

 # ink!
-Alliance task management repo
+Alliance task management

 The sole purpose of this repository is holding issues for the ink!
 Alliance project board.